ginigangadharan/ansible-aap-demos/README.md

 ## Configuring Authentication

-- To pull collections from Ansible Galaxy, you do not required an authentication usually.
+- To pull collections from Ansible Galaxy, you do not require authentication usually.
 - To pull collections from Red Hat Automation Hub or Private Automation Hub (On-premise), You need to pass the credential.

 ### Method 1: Keep Galaxy Token in the `ansible.cfg`